poulamisganguly/poulamisganguly.github.io/cv.md

 Talk at the Turing meets Crick Seminar, _The Alan Turing Institute, London_ (February)

 ### 2016 ###
-Poster at the Computational and Physical Biology Interest Group Workshop, _The Francis Crick Institute, London_ (December)

 Poster at the Physics of Living Matter Symposium, _DAMTP, Cambridge_ (September)